 Dr Bethany Sollereder

 Once lauded as the queen of the sciences, theology is now often painted in popular culture as an enemy of the natural sciences.
 This course will draw on historical and theological disciplines to investigate key issues in science and religion scholarship.
-Students will first engage with four key historical events in science and religion, and then proceed to engage with contemporary questions in biblical studies, biology, and physics.
+Students will first engage with four key historical figures in science and religion (Galileo, Newton, Darwin, Scopes), and then proceed with contemporary questions in biblical studies, biology, and physics.
 Oxford has long been at the centre of such thought, and today is one of the world’s leading centres for research in science and religion.

 Psychology and literature: from Margery Kemp to Sylvia Plath